sandeel/tribe/doc/documentation.md

 ### Sprint 5 "Rewards"

 2015-02-24

-* Created a model for a reward
+* Created a model for a Reward
-* Created serializer for a reward
+* Created serializer for a Reward
-* Created views for adding rewards
+* Created views for adding Rewards

 2015-02-26

 * Created views for editing rewards
 * Researching drawing graphs in HTML5
 * Researching the native Progress element in HTML5
 * Added a basic progress bar for weekly points using bootstrap for the styles

 2015-03-10

 * Revamped the UI

 2015-03-11

 * Working on rewards and points required for rewards
 * rewards can now be assigned to users

 2015-03-14

 * Changes to the user model.
 New users now need a Name
 * Added tests to ensure new users have names and get a default tribe created
 * Researched testing JSON responses